-- stat data - a mapping from link names to OIDs linked, each having a distinct, optional write-lease The write-lease is a UNIX timestamp paired with an intent either to add the link or to remove the link. - references to its linking directories
+- stat data

+- a mapping from link names to OIDs linked, each having a distinct, optional write-lease The write-lease is simply a UNIX timestamp.

+- references to its linking directories

 4.3 Client Objects

 Each client connection has an object.
 It contains the following: